HiveMQ Pulse Nodes

 This node functions as a tie to the payloads provided by another payload-bearing namespace node.
 Any new data the linked node receives is also populated to this node. |

-For namespace nodes types that are populated with data (Tag, Asset, and Field), the Data Output tab shows the latest payloads from the node’s history if history is enabled for the node.
+For namespace nodes types that are populated with data such as Tag and Asset nodes, the Data Output tab shows the latest payloads that are stored in the history of the node.

+The Node Consumers tab of a namespace node lists all nodes that reference the selected node.
 Namespace nodes whose data is populated by computations, expressions, or links are regarded as consumers of any tags they reference in a computation, expression, or link.
-When you view a node, any other node that references it are listed in the Node Consumers tab.
-Information about the type of reference is also provided.
+The Node Consumers tab also provides information about the type of reference.
 For example, an input for a computation.